 Visiting appointments are ordinarily made on a year-to-year basis by the Office of the Dean of the Faculty.
-Approval of a visitor for an adviser or committee role is made case by case based on the individual’s credentials from the home institution as well as the PU appointment and is only valid for one year.
+Approval of a visitor for an adviser or committee role is made case by case based on the individual’s credentials from the home institution as well as the Princeton University appointment and is only valid for one year.

 External Readers and Examiners

 External readers and examiners must be at another university or hold a research position in the nonacademic research community, must hold a position that is ranked comparably with our own ranks that are approved to serve as readers and examiners, and must be approved by the Graduate School prior to submission of the advanced degree application.
 CVs of approved external readers or examiners, including visiting fellows, must accompany the advanced degree application materials.